 The Foundation assesses an administrative charge of 2 percent on endowed and non-endowed permanent funds.
-Effective January 1, 2021, the monthly amount assessed to these permanent funds is based on the prior month-end fair value balance of the fund.
-Prior to January 1, 2021, the amount assessed to the permanent funds was based upon the average quarterly fair value balance of the fund.
 For funds that are temporary assets of the Foundation, where the Foundation is acting in a fiscal sponsorship role or for pass-through scholarship funds, the Foundation assesses an administrative charge of 2 to 10 percent of the pass-through gift.
-All administrative fees assessed primarily support the operations of the Foundation amounted to \$379,024 and \$367,351 for the years ending December 31, 2022 and 2021, respectively.
+All administrative fees assessed primarily support the operations of the Foundation amounted to \$371,772 and \$379,024 for the years ending December 31, 2023 and 2022, respectively.